litentry/litentry-docs/src/registrar/registrar.md

 ## User Interaction

-Firslty, users need to set their identity information on chain, then they can request a registrar to provide identity judgement.
-Users declare a maximum fee and the registrar that they are willing to pay and verify for the judgement.
-After that the dedicated registrar can provide a judgement.
+In this section, we will introduce the user's identity verification step by step.
+Firstly, users need to set their identity information on the chain; they can request a registrar to provide identity judgment.
+Users declare a maximum fee and the registrar they are willing to pay and verify for the judgment.
+After that, the dedicated registrar can ascertain.

 ### Setting an On-chain Identity
 Go to the Accounts page in Polkadot-JS Apps.
 The easiest way to add the built-in fields is to click the vertical three dots next to one's account and select "Set on-chain identity".